 Essentially the idea behind purple grow lights, is that you only focus on the most important light frequencies and forget about the rest.
 This is a fine idea in theory, however as researchers and scientists are learning more and more about how plants respond to other light frequencies it is becoming increasingly apparent that whilst red and blue are important, they are not the only frequencies of light that are important for plant health.
 More on this below.
 Let’s first take a quick history lesson to understand how we got here.

 Why Are Grow Lights Purple?
 A Brief History

 The world’s first LED was red in color and invented over 50 years ago in 1962 by 33 yo General Electric employee Nick Holonyak, Jr.

-By the early 1970s, we had figured out how to make green LEDs, and by combining that with the original red ones meant we were able to make yellow.
-Now, in case you’re casting your mind back to kindergarten paint classes right now and thinking “red + green = yellow” doesn’t sound right, remember that mixing light doesn’t work the same way as mixing colors does.
+By the early 1970s, we had figured out how to make green LEDs, and by combining them with the original red ones meant we were able to make yellow.
+Now, in case you’re casting your mind back to kindergarten paint classes right now and thinking “red + green = yellow” doesn’t sound right, remember that mixing light doesn’t work the same way as mixing paint does.
 See below.

 So how is all this relevant to today’s purple grow lights?
 Glad you asked.
 In the remainder of this article we we will cover the 3 Key Reasons Why We think You Should Avoid Purple Grow Lights

 Reason 1 – The Economics Of Purple Grow Lights Don’t Make Sense For At Home Growers